Bill McLean

+Early life

+McLean was born in 1918 in Ipswich, Queensland.
+He attended Brisbane State High School.

 Pre-war rugby

-Like their father, Doug McLean, Sr., Bill's older brother Doug, Jr. had represented for Australia in both rugby codes before Bill left school.
+Like their father, Doug McLean Sr., Bill's older brother Doug Jr. had represented for Australia in both rugby codes before Bill left school.
 Bill too was a promising sportsman – goalkeeper in the 1938 Queensland Water Polo Team and rowing in Surf Boat crews winning the Queensland state championship in 1938.
 He pursued a rugby career and in 1938 played with the GPS club in Brisbane and made his representative debut with state selection the following year.
 From there he was selected for the ill-fated 1939 Wallaby tour to England captained by Vay Wilson.
 The team docked at Southampton on the day when England declared war and after a couple of weeks spent filling sandbags to start the war effort, the squad set sail for Australia having not played a game.
 Of the unlucky tourists only McLean, Keith Windon and Len Smith would return to footballing success after the war.